Labels and annotations

 annotations and labels.
 You can also use wildcards

-in naming and adopt strategies like using mycompany/*
+in naming and adopt strategies like using mycompany/* for all labels

-or setting annotations starting with mycompany/
+or setting annotations starting with mycompany/ to be inherited.

 Defining cluster's metadata